-Recent Accounting Pronouncements: Financial Accounting Standards Board ("FASB") Accounting Standards Update ("ASU") 2018-08, Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made (Topic 958) was adopted for the three-month period ended December 31, 2019.
-The core guidance is to assist entities in evaluating whether transactions should be accounted for as contributions (nonreciprocal transactions) or as exchange (reciprocal) transactions and determining whether a contribution or government grant is conditional.
 The Foundation's grants are recognized as revenue when barriers within the contract are overcome, and there is no right of return.
 Contributions are recognized when they are received or pledged.
-Contributions and grants amounted to \$471,572 and \$2,765,087 for the three-month period ended December 31, 2019 and the year ended September 30, 2018, respectively, and are included in the statements of activities.
+Contributions and grants amounted to \$2,509,348 and \$471,572 for the year ended December 31, 2020 for the three-month period ended December 31, 2019, respectively, and are included in the statements of activities.

-I. The Foundation's management evaluates the need for an allowance for doubtful accounts applicable to its contributions and grants receivable based on various factors including an assessment of the credit-worthiness of its donors, aging of the amounts due and historical experience.
-As of December 31, 2019 and September 30, 2019, the Foundation determined that an allowance for uncollectable contributions and grants was necessary in the amount of \$46,747 and \$32,124, respectively.
+The Foundation's management evaluates the need for an allowance for doubtful accounts applicable to its contributions and grants receivable based on various factors including an assessment of the credit-worthiness of its donors, aging of the amounts due and historical experience.
+As of December 31, 2020 and 2019, the Foundation determined that an allowance for uncollectable contributions and grants was necessary in the amount of \$32,428 and \$46,747, respectively.